 Samburu National Reserve Kenya, Attractions & Best Time

-Two mountains known as Koitogo and Ololokwe are found in the park which makes the park very attractive with a serene environment.
 The park’s further distance from human encroachment as well as inaccessibility has helped to keep its beauty intact with very evident natural serenity.

 Attractions in Samburu National Reserve

-Best Time to visit Samburu National Reserve
+Best time to visit Samburu National Reserve

 Jewel Safaris has expertise in planning all kinds of East African combined trips with recommendations to the best and hidden gems in the countries.
-We help customize Tanzania safaris to all of the popular and less visited destinations.
+We help customize Tanzania Safaris to all of the popular and less-visited destinations.

 One of the most thrilling and recommended tours in East Africa are the primate tracking trips, these include Uganda gorilla safaris, Rwanda gorilla tours as well as chimpanzee trekking in Uganda.
 These offer a very unique experience from the regular African safaris and can be combined into a trip to Kenya.